It was only a duck pond, out at the back of the farm. It wasn't very big.

 The hunger birds.
 They come from outside of reality and can literally eat the world into nothingness to restore it to its natural order, similar to Clock Roaches.

-Also the "fleas", and, in a somewhat more benevolent version of this trope, possibly the Hempstock women as well
+Also the "fleas", and, in a somewhat more benevolent version of this trope, the Hempstock women may qualify.

 Foreshadowing: When the narrator sees Ursula Monkton for the first time, he feels a twinge in his heart...because that's where the last piece of the hole is.

-A Form You Are Comfortable With: Ursula (who actually looks like a mass of rotten gray cloth), Lettie (who actually looks like a form made of silk the color of frost illuminated by candle light) and presumably her mother and grandmother (Ginnie always appears human, and Old Mrs. Hempstock only partially reveals herself when the hunger birds almost kill Lettie as a woman whose hair and clothes shine so bright she looks like she's made of magnesium).
+A Form You Are Comfortable With: Ursula (who actually looks like a mass of rotten gray cloth), Lettie (who actually looks like a form made of silk the color of frost illuminated by countless tiny flames) and presumably her mother and grandmother (Ginnie always appears human, and Old Mrs. Hempstock only partially reveals herself when the hunger birds almost kill Lettie as a woman whose hair and clothes shine so bright the protagonist compares her to burning magnesium).
 It's also implied that everyone's true self looks very different from their physical form.

-Framing Device: The novel starts when the narrator is middle-aged and returning to his home town.
-And then he starts to remember what happened when he was seven...
+Framing Device: The novel starts when the narrator is middle-aged and returning to his home town for a funeral.
+He visits the street where he grew up, and it jogs his memories of what happened when he was seven...

 Genre Savvy: By the end, the narrator has become this, fully knowing that while inside a 'fairy ring' and told not to cross it, he doesn't.
 Not even when his father appears, not even when Lettie appears.
 This is a very good thing, because otherwise the hunger birds would have eaten him.